msantos/mdg/README.md

 # DESCRIPTION

-mdg generates html and formatted markdown from markdown input.
+Generate formatted markdown or HTML from markdown input.

 mdg accepts an optional argument:

 * no argument: mdg walks the current directory for any files ending with the `.md` extension
 * path: mdg walks the specified path for any files ending with the `.md` extension
 * `-`: read markdown from stdin

 # BUILDING